Saturday Apr 10th, 2021, 0830-1800

 Gila Visitors Center to MeOwn complex, end segment 22, mm 425

 It did indeed get very cold overnight…the thermometer read 27 degrees F in the morning and my skirt was frozen stiff.
 Luckily my socks and shoes had mostly dried.
 I packed in the dark and moved into into the RV trailer to charge my phone and get good wifi.
-It wasn’t much warmer in there so I drank lots of coffee and hot water.
+It wasn’t much warmer in there, so I drank lots of coffee and hot water.
 Too bad I couldn’t combine hot pools and device charging very easily.

 Just as planned, Tinman was at the hot springs to take us to the trailhead at 0730 am.
 I still can’t get over just how wonderful people can be.
 His generosity and genuine concern for hikers was incredible.
 Along the way, we stopped at Lower Scorpion campground to check out another cliff dwelling and some rock paintings.
-Tinman gave us a personal tour, since he’s quite familiar with the area.
-He dropped us off at visitors center, which was unfortunately closed due to covid… including the bathrooms.
-So I just changed into some of my semi wet clothes in the parking lot.
+Tinman gave us a personal tour, since he was quite familiar with the area.
+He dropped us off at the visitors center, which was unfortunately closed due to COVID… including the bathrooms.
+So I changed into some of my semi wet clothes in the parking lot.

 We took an alternate at the middle fork that went high, avoiding the river and 6 frigid fords.
 I already hiked the entire middle fork when I did the CDT, so the alternate was ideal.
 The GET route only stayed on the middle fork for about a mile anyway.
 As we climbed to the bluffs above, we met 2 backpackers that were NOLS instructors.
-They were leading a group of 10 students that they had, without prior notice, left behind early in the morning as part of their advanced training.
+They were leading a group of 10 students that they had, without prior notice, intentionally abandoned early in the morning as part of their advanced training.
 We found this amusing and couldn’t wait to quiz the students when we met them.